qkmiller/.dotfiles/README.md

-# dotfiles
+# Dot Files

-This contains some of the various custom configuration files that I use on my local machine.

-makelinks.sh symlinks each file to where their expected location.
+Various configuration files.
+Running makelinks.sh will create simlinks to the files in their expected locations.